Empowering undocumented young people to achieve educational and career goals

 Q: I go to college outside of the San Francisco Bay Area.
 Can I still apply?
 A: Yes, if you graduated from high school in the San Francisco Bay Area.
 We define San Francisco Bay Area as the following 11 counties: Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano, Sonoma, and Yolo.
 In order to be eligible for our program, you must have graduated from high school and/or be attending college in one of those 11 counties.

 Q: I’m not from the San Francisco Bay Area.
 Is there any chance I can apply?
 Is there anything else you can do to help me?
-A: Our Scholars Program is only for immigrant students who graduated (or intend to graduate) from a San Francisco Bay Area and/or are currently enrolled (or expect to enroll) in a San Francisco Bay Area college/university.
-We encourage you to check out our Scholarship Resources page, which contains lists and guides about scholarships available for immigrant students nationwide.
+A: Our Scholars Program is only for immigrant students who graduated (or intend to graduate) from a San Francisco Bay Area high school and/or are currently enrolled (or expect to enroll) in a San Francisco Bay Area college/university.
+Regardless of your eligibility for our scholarship, we encourage you to check out our Scholarship Resources page, which contains lists and guides about scholarships available for immigrant students nationwide.

 Q: I don't meet your GPA requirements.
 Can I still apply?
 A: Unfortunately, no. If you do not meet the minimum GPA requirement, we encourage you to focus on improving your academic performance and apply next year.
 We consider students at any point in their college or graduate school career.
 We have had students who previously did not qualify but worked hard to raise their GPA, applied later in their college or graduate school careers, and then were selected for our program.
 We strongly consider academic progress and improvement.